Michael Ellis (British politician)

 Ellis served in the May Government as Deputy Leader of the House of Commons from 2016 to 2018, as Parliamentary Under-Secretary of State for Arts, Heritage and Tourism from 2018 to 2019, and as Minister of State for Transport from May to July 2019.
 When Boris Johnson became Prime Minister in July 2019, he was appointed Solicitor General and, in September 2019, he was appointed to the Privy Council.
-He also served as Acting Attorney General from March to September 2021 after Suella Braverman was designated as a Minister on Leave.
+He also served as Acting Attorney General from March to September 2021 after Braverman was designated as a Minister on Leave.
 On 15 September 2021, Ellis was appointed Paymaster General in Johnson's second cabinet reshuffle.
 In February 2022, he was promoted by Johnson to Minister for the Cabinet Office, a position with the right to attend Cabinet.
 Ellis was appointed Attorney General by Liz Truss on 6 September 2022, but was dismissed from the position by her successor, Rishi Sunak, the following month.

 Early life and career

 Michael Ellis was born in Northampton on 13 October 1967 to a British Jewish family.
 He was privately educated at two independent schools: Spratton Hall School, a preparatory school in the village of Spratton in Northamptonshire, and at Wellingborough School, in the town of Wellingborough.
 He went on to study at the private University of Buckingham, where he obtained an upper-second class LL.B. degree in 1993, and won the Aylesbury Vale District Council Chairman's Prize for the Best Performance in Public Law that year.

-At university, Ellis was also a student editor of the Denning Law Journal.
-Whilst at university, Ellis undertook an exchange programme in the United States at the College of William and Mary, Marshall-Wythe School of Law in Williamsburg, Virginia.
+At university, Ellis was a student editor of the Denning Law Journal.
+Whilst at university, he undertook an exchange programme in the United States at the College of William and Mary, Marshall-Wythe School of Law in Williamsburg, Virginia.
 After attending the Inns of Court School of Law in London, he was called to the Bar at Middle Temple in 1993.
 His legal practice as a barrister was based in Northampton, and his chamber's head office was in London.